shiwanimishra05/School-project/README.md

 # School-project

-made a school website using HTML,css nad js
+made a school website using HTML,css and js